bobbyiliev/introduction-to-sql/ebook/en/content/011-join.md

     WHERE mobile.price < laptop.price;`

 2.  **Equijoin** :- When Theta join uses only equality (=) comparison operator, it is said to be equijoin. \
-    For example, suppose we want to buy a mobile and a laptop, based on our budget we have thought of buying both of same price. \
+    For example, suppose we want to buy a mobile and a laptop, based on our budget we have thought of buying both of the same prices. \
     \
     `SELECT mobile.model, laptop.model
     FROM mobile, laptop
     WHERE mobile.price = laptop.price;`

 3.  **Natural Join ( ⋈ )** :- Natural join does not use any comparison operator.
 It does not concatenate the way a Cartesian product does. \
-    We can perform a Natural Join only if there is at least one common column that exists between two tables.
+    We can perform a Natural Join only if at least one standard column exists between two tables.
 In addition, the column must have the same name and domain. \
     \
     `SELECT * FROM mobile NATURAL JOIN laptop;`

 ## Left join

-By using the `LEFT OUTER` join, you would get all rows from the first table that you've specified, and if there are no associated records with it within the second table, you will get a `NULL` value.
+Using the `LEFT OUTER` join, you would get all rows from the first table that you've specified, and if there are no associated records within the second table, you will get a `NULL` value.

 In our case, we have a user called `graisi`, which is not associated with a specific post.
-As you can see from the output from the previous query, the `graisi` user was not present in there.
-To show that user even though it does not have an associated post with it, you could use a `LEFT OUTER` join:
+As you can see from the output from the previous query, the `graisi` user was not present there.
+To show that user, even though it does not have an associated post with it, you could use a `LEFT OUTER` join:

 ```
 SELECT *